 (B) For Developments located in a Rural Area.

-(i) Applications will receive 4 points for the rehabilitation or demolition and reconstruction of a development in a rural area that is currently leased at 85% or greater by low income households and which was initially constructed prior to 1985 as either public housing or as affordable housing with support from USDA, HUD, the HOME program, or the CDBG program.
+(i) Applications will receive 4 points for the rehabilitation or demolition and reconstruction of a development in a rural area that has been leased at 85% or greater for the six months preceding Application by low income households and which was initially constructed 25 or more years prior to Application submission as either public housing or as affordable housing with support from USDA, HUD, the HOME program, or the CDBG program.
+The occupancy percentage will not include units that cannot be occupied due to needed repairs, as confirmed by the PCA or CNA.
 Demolition and relocation of units must be determined locally to be necessary to comply with the Affirmatively Furthering Fair Housing Rule, or if necessary to create an acceptable distance form Undesirable Site Features or Undesirable Neighborhood Characteristics.

-(ii) Applications will receive 3 points for the rehabilitation of a development in a rural area that is currently leased at 85% or greater by low income households and which was initially constructed prior to 1985 as either public housing or as affordable housing with support from USDA, HUD, the HOME program, or the CDBG program if the proposed location requires no disclosure of Undesirable Neighborhood Features under Section §10.101(a)(4) or required such disclosure but the disclosed items were found acceptable.

-(iii) Applications may receive (2) points in addition to those under subclause (i) or (ii) of this clause if the Development is explicitly identified in a letter by the city or county as contributing more than any other Development to the concerted revitalization efforts of the city or county (as applicable).
-A city or county may only identify one single Development during each Application Round for the additional points under this subclause.
-The letter from the Governing Body of the city or county that approved the plan is required to be submitted in the Application.
-If multiple Applications submit valid letters under this subclause from the same Governing Body, none of the Applications shall be eligible for the additional points.
-A city or county may, but is not required, to identify a particular Application as contributing more than any other Development to concerted revitalization efforts.
+(ii) Applications may receive (2) points in addition to those under clause (i) of this subparagraph if the Development is explicitly identified in a resolution by the municipality (or county if the Development Site is completely outside of a city) as contributing more than any other to the concerted revitalization efforts of the municipality or county (as applicable).
+Where a Development Site crosses jurisdictional boundaries, resolutions from all applicable governing bodies must be submitted.
+A municipality or county may only identify one single Development during each Application Round for each specific area to be eligible for the additional points under this subclause.
+If multiple Applications submit resolutions under this subclause from the same Governing Body for a specific area described in the plan, none of the Applications shall be eligible for the additional points; and

-(iv) Applications may receive (1) additional point if the development is in a location that would score at least 4 points under Opportunity Index, §11.9(c)(4)(B), except for the criteria found in §11.9(c)(4)(A) and subparagraphs §11.9(c)(4)(A)(i) and §11.9(c)(4)(A)(ii)..
+(iii) Applications may receive (1) additional point if the development is in a location that would score at least 4 points under Opportunity Index, §11.9(c)(4)(B), except for the criteria found in §11.9(c)(4)(A) and subparagraphs §11.9(c)(4)(A)(i) and §11.9(c)(4)(A)(ii)..